Why Understanding Photometrics Prevents Under- or Over-Lighting

 | Optical geometry | Beam shape and cutoff behavior |

-The IES file becomes meaningful only when applied to a specific layout, mounting height, and spacing.
+The IES file becomes meaningful only when applied to a specific mounting height, spacing, and site geometry.

 Understanding Foot-Candles and Illuminance